 Trader Personality Indicator

-TPI (Trader Personality Indicator) is a professional trading personality assessment tool designed to help traders deeply understand their trading style and psychological characteristics.
+TPI (Trader Personality Indicator) is an educational self-assessment designed to help traders reflect on their trading style and psychological tendencies.

 Unlike traditional personality tests, TPI is specifically designed for trading scenarios, focusing on your real reactions and tendencies when facing market volatility, profit/loss pressure, and decision moments.

-Through 100+ dynamic questions, the test analyzes your trading personality across four core dimensions, ultimately generating one of 16 personality types with targeted analysis and suggestions.
+The Pro assessment uses 110 questions across four core dimensions, producing one of 16 descriptive types with targeted reflection prompts and suggestions.

 Studies investors' cognitive biases and irrational behaviors, explaining why people make decisions against rationality in trading.